RobinTail/express-zod-api/README.md

 });
 ```

-The `.remap()` method can also accept an object with an explictly defined naming of your choice.
+The `.remap()` method can also accept an object with an explicitly defined naming of your choice.
 The original keys
 missing in that object remain unchanged (partial mapping).

 ```ts